-- Creating a Public Sector Comparator (PSC), which estimates the life-cycle cost (including operating costs and costs of risks, which are not typically considered in conventionally procured projects) of procuring the project through the conventional approach, in terms of Net Present Value (NPV). - Estimating the life-cycle cost of the P3 alternative (either as proposed by a private bidder or a hypothetical "shadow bid," which attempts to predict the bidder's costs, financing structure, and other factors at the preprocurement stage). - Completing an apples-to-apples comparison of the costs of the two approaches.
+- Estimating the life-cycle cost of the P3 alternative (either as proposed by a private bidder or a hypothetical "Shadow Bid" which attempts to predict the bidder's costs, financing structure and other assumptions at the pre-procurement stage); - Completing an "apples-to-apples" comparison of the costs of the two approaches.

-A PSC is first developed as a baseline against which a P3 project, either hypothetical or as proposed by a private bidder, will be compared.
-A favorable comparison, in which the P3 achieves the same outcome for lower overall costs than does the PSC, shows the P3's ability to generate value for money.
-An unfavorable comparison is evidence that the P3, as imagined or proposed, may be unwarranted.
+A Public Sector Comparator (PSC) is first developed as a baseline against which a P3 procurement, either hypothetical or as proposed by a private bidder, will be compared.
+A favorable comparison, in which the P3 achieves the same outcome for lower overall costs, shows the P3's ability to generate value for money.
+An unfavorable comparison is evidence that the P3, as imagined or proposed, is unwarranted.

-The PSC estimates the hypothetical risk-adjusted cost if a project were to be financed, implemented, and operated by the public sector.
-The PSC is generally divided into five elements: the "raw" PSC, financing costs, competitive neutrality, retained risk, and transferable risk.
-The raw PSC includes all capital and operating costs associated with building, owning, maintaining, and delivering the service over the predetermined term of the P3 agreement.
-Competitive neutrality removes any competitive advantages or disadvantages that accrue to a public sector agency, such as freedom from taxes, and is discussed in the following paragraphs.
-Retained risk refers to the value of any risk that is not transferable to the private sector, and transferable risk refers to the value of any risk that is transferable to the private sector.
+The PSC estimates the hypothetical risk-adjusted cost if a project were to be financed, implemented and operated by the public sector.
+The PSC is generally divided into five elements: the "raw" PSC, financing costs, competitive neutrality, retained risk and transferable risk.
+The raw PSC includes all capital and operating costs associated with building, owning, maintaining and delivering the service over the pre-determined term of the P3 agreement.
+"Competitive neutrality" removes any competitive advantages or disadvantages that accrue to a public sector agency such as freedom from taxes and is discussed further below.
+"Retained risk" refers to the value of any risk that is not transferable to the private sector, and "transferable risk" refers to the value of any risk that is transferable to the private sector.